A guide to Copenhagen in winter

 I didn’t have time to explore elsewhere when I visited, but one day I’d like to visit…

 These are obviously just my suggestions, but should your hobbies or preferences differ from mine, you can see everything Copenhagen has to offer here on the official Visit Copenhagen website.

 See my related adventures...VIEW ALL

 Have you been to Copenhagen?

+What were your favourite things to do?
 I’d love to know!

 Love as always + happy adventuring,

 I can’t do this without you.

-Pin this for later…
+Pin and save this blog post for later…